-Policy And law on Acquisition Career Field Certification.
+Policy and Law on Acquisition Functional Area Certification.
 Officers are required to obtain a professional certification in accordance with the DAWIA, Public Law 101–510, 10 USC Chapter 87 and other DOD directives and instructions.
-Certification levels are assigned to each acquisition position: Level I, captain; Level II, major; Level III, lieutenant colonel or colonel.
-The different levels of certification build upon acquisition skills and competencies gained at each level, including education, training and experience against established criteria.
-Certification levels are reflected on the officer’s official DA Form 4037.
-Information on current certification requirements can be found in the DAU catalog at http:// icatalog.dau.edu.
+Certification levels are assigned to each acquisition position based on AOC.
+AOC A Program Manager Practitioner is required for all captain, major, and lieutenant colonel positions, and Advanced is required for all colonel positions.
+AOC C) requires Contracting Professional, which is the only certification for all ranks and positions.
+All certifications build upon acquisition skills and competencies gained while serving in an acquisition position, including education, training and experience against established criteria.
+Information on current certification requirements can be found in the DAU catalog at https://icatalog.dau.edu/.

 Steps to Certification

-Step One – Prepare an Officer Records Brief:
+Step One – Prepare a Soldier Talent Profile:

 Step Two – Review Certification Requirements: